 - From within your TaxAct return (Online or Desktop), click Federal (on smaller devices, click in the top left corner of your screen, then click Federal).

 - Click the Itemized or Standard Deductions dropdown, then click Taxes paid.

 - On the screen titled Would you like to review your state and local sales tax?, click Yes.

 - On the screen titled Choose your sales tax calculation method, click Enter Both.

-- On the screen titled Enter sales tax you paid on specified items, enter the General sales taxes paid on specified items paid on the vehicle, then click Continue.
+- On the screen titled Enter sales tax you paid on specified items, click the data entry field below General sales taxes paid on specified items, and type the amount paid on the vehicle.

-- On the screen titled Enter your deductible personal property taxes, enter the Personal property taxes paid in 2020, then click Continue.
+- On the screen titled Enter your deductible personal property taxes, click the data entry field below Personal property taxes paid in 2021, and type the amount.